 The best price of Xiaomi Redmi 5A is Rs.
-6,499 in Paytmmall, which is 17% less than the cost of in (Rs.
-7799).This phone is available in 16 GB, 32 GB storage variants.
-Xiaomi Redmi 5A is available in Grey, Gold, Blue colours across various online stores in India.
+6,013 in Tatacliq, which is 7% less than the cost of in (Rs.
+6499).This phone is available in 16 GB, 32 GB storage variants.
+Xiaomi Redmi 5A is available in Gold, Grey, Blue colours across various online stores in India.

 Xiaomi Redmi 5A Details

 It's a nice one, but it's frequently slipping because of its very glossy finish.
 A little grip has to be added by small lines in the areas where fingers hold the phone.